-- 7.4.
-For SY8 only, suppliers may count spending incurred on Industry Initiative activities from 1 April 2018, even though the scheme year starts 21 days after commencement of the WHD Regulations provided that we subsequently confirm that the spending meets all of the requirements for Industry Initiatives. - 7.5.
-For SY9 and SY10, suppliers must have activities approved by Ofgem before spending can take place.
-If a supplier fails to propose measures that are suitably robust we may not approve the activity, as we will not have sufficient assurance that the money will benefit those in or at risk of fuel poverty. - 7.6.
+7.4.
+For SY11, suppliers may count spending incurred on Industry Initiative activities from 1 April 2021, even though the scheme year starts 21 days after commencement of the WHD Regulations provided that we subsequently confirm that the spending meets all of the requirements for Industry Initiatives.45

+45 Regulation 17C

 Spending on Industry Initiative activities must be incurred by a supplier by the end of the scheme year to be counted towards its non-core spending obligation for that scheme year.
-The end of the scheme year is as follows:
+The end of the SY11 is 31 March 2022.

-&lt;sup>49 Regulation 17B

-- 31 March 2019 (SY8), - 31 March 2020 (SY9), and - 31 March 2021 (SY10). - 7.7.
-Schemes themselves can continue across these years, providing continuity for administration purposes, however the spending must be notified for the scheme year the activity was incurred against. - 7.8.
-If the activity is a requirement under a supplier's electricity or gas supply licence, or if the activity is being used by a supplier in order to meet spending obligations or targets imposed in another scheme, then spending will not count towards a supplier's non-core spending obligation for WHD. - 7.9.
-Spending will also not count towards the fulfilment of a supplier's non-core spending obligation if the activity is part of a settlement between Ofgem and a supplier to provide consumer redress as a result of previous licence breaches or failure to meet a target under a licence condition. - 7.10.
-Suppliers must complete a declaration in the Industry Initiative notification to confirm that the activities undertaken in the Industry Initiative are not also being counted as part of another obligation or licence condition. - 7.11.
-It is not necessary for recipients of support funded by a supplier through Industry Initiatives to be a customer of that supplier. - 7.12.
-An Industry Initiative must: - be permitted in the regulations - provide energy advice, so far as is reasonably practicable, to every customer benefitting from the Industry Initiative - be provided wholly or mainly to people in fuel poverty or in a fuel poverty risk group, and - represent value for money. - 7.13.
+- 7.5.
+If the activity is a requirement under a supplier's electricity or gas supply licence, or if the activity is being used by a supplier in order to meet spending obligations or targets imposed in another scheme, then spending will not count towards a supplier's non-core spending obligation for WHD. - 7.6.
+Spending will also not count towards the fulfilment of a supplier's non-core spending obligation if the activity is part of a settlement between Ofgem and a supplier to provide consumer redress as a result of previous licence breaches or failure to meet a target under a licence condition. - 7.7.
+Suppliers must complete a declaration in the Industry Initiative notification to confirm that the activities undertaken in the Industry Initiative are not also being counted as part of another obligation or licence condition. - 7.8.
+It is not necessary for recipients of support funded by a supplier through Industry Initiatives to be a customer of that supplier. - 7.9.
+An Industry Initiative must: - be permitted in the regulations - provide energy advice and smart meter advice, so far as is reasonably practicable, to every customer benefitting from the Industry Initiative - be provided wholly or mainly to people in fuel poverty or in a fuel poverty risk group, and - represent good value for money. - 7.10.
 A supplier may run a new Industry Initiative activity as a pilot for one scheme year.
 If an Industry Initiative is notified as a pilot, we can be more flexible when assessing the success of targeting and value for money.
 See 'Pilot Industry Initiatives' below.